servo/html5ever/STRUCTURE.md

 `src/sink/`: Types that html5ever can use to represent the DOM, if you do not provide your own DOM implementation.

-`src/for_c/`: Implementation of the C API for html5ever (as yet incomplete)

 `macros/`: Rust syntax extensions used within html5ever.
 Users of the library do not need this crate.

-`capi/html5ever.h`: C header for the C API
+`capi/`: Implementation of the C API for html5ever (as yet incomplete)

 `tests/`: Integration tests.
 This is a single executable crate that runs html5ever on the various [html5lib-tests](https://github.com/html5lib/html5lib-tests).
 There are also unit tests throughout the library code.
 See `README.md` for information on running tests.